orbitdb/field-manual/01_Tutorial/01_Basics.md

 - OrbitDB is a distributed database layer which stores its raw data in IPFS
 - Both IPFS and OrbitDB work offline and online
-- OrbitDB instances have an _ID_ which is the same as the underlying IPFS node's ID.
+- OrbitDB instances have an `id` which is the same as the underlying IPFS node's `id`.
-- OrbitDB instances create databases which have unique _addresses_
+- OrbitDB instances create databases which have each an unique `address` that includes a `manifest`
 - Basic access rights to OrbitDB databases are managed using access control lists (or ACLs), based on the ID of the IPFS node performing the requests on the database
-- OrbitDB database addresses are hashes of the database's ACL, its type, and its name.
+- OrbitDB database `manifests` are hashes of the database's ACL, its type, and its name.
-- Since OrbitDB and IPFS are written in JavaScript, it is possible to build isomorphic applications that run in the browser  and in Node.js
 - OrbitDB manages needed flexibility of schema and API design in functionality called **stores**.
 - OrbitDB comes with a handful of stores, and you can write your own.
 - Each store will have its own API, but you will generally have at least a `get` and a `put`
+- Since OrbitDB and IPFS are written in JavaScript, it is possible to build isomorphic applications that run in the browser  and in Node.js

 <strong>Now that you have laid the groundwork, you will learn how to work with data!
 Onward then, to [Chapter 2: Managing Data](./02_Managing_Data.md).</strong>